bmklei8p/formula-1-pitstop/README.md

 #
 6/27 - On mobile screen, the podium does not display or is cut off on drivers standings due to length of list: consider podium move on top of the table? @media (max-width: 1024px) .standings-block {flex-direction: column-reverse;} would achieve this. - Completed 6/27
     - I feel tablets may look better still at column?
 Consider for later.
+#
+6/28 - Move arrow button's on mobile track list to the sides of the box for better viewing.
+Makes these arrows better looking icons.
+#
+6/28 - Set up a mongodb collection and the util's associated with it for a connectToDB function.
+Store all tracks in mongoDB instead of a list so I can keep a running list of all tracks if new tracks are added, instead of a static list.
+Need to set up the models for this as well for TrackModel.
+#
+6/28 - My tacks component is very complicated and a lot of different things going on at once.
+Consider breaking down into smaller components.
+Additionally, map resource on load takes a good amount of time.
+I need a loading spinner/icon to hold the position until it comes in instead of just Loading... for better UX.
+#
+6/28 - BUG: When I click on a marker, then use the arrow on the track list, it resets the map position to the default.
+I find this jarring and need to look into a fix.